 The Future of ALL Therapy

-Many different targeted therapies are in various phases of research, trials and approval.
+Many targeted therapies are in various phases of research, trials, and approval.
 Some examples include:

 • Monoclonal antibodies.
-These are antibodies which are synthesized to recognize a membrane target expressed by the leukemic cells, thus lessening the side effects often seen with standard chemotherapies.
+These antibodies are synthesized to recognize a membrane target expressed by the leukemic cells, thus lessening the side effects often seen with standard chemotherapies.
 A common target for ALL is the CD22 membrane marker.
-The monoclonal antibody is conjugated with some type of toxin or enzyme inhibitor, thus delivering it directly to the leukemic cells.
+The monoclonal antibody is conjugated with some toxin or enzyme inhibitor, thus delivering it directly to the leukemic cells.

 • Proteosome inhibitors.
-Proteosomes are the large protein complexes in cells which degrade unneeded or excess proteins.
+Proteosomes are the large protein complexes in cells that degrade unneeded or excess proteins.
 By inhibiting this action, proteins build up in the cell and will eventually kill it.

 • JAK inhibitors.
-A signaling pathway in cells known as the JAK/STAT pathway is a way that leukemic cells can bypass normal growth and proliferation restrictions.
-By inhibiting this bypass, the cells will stop proliferating and may go on to mature.
+A signaling pathway in cells known as the JAK/STAT pathway allows leukemic cells to bypass normal growth and proliferation restrictions.
+By inhibiting this bypass, the cells will stop proliferating and may mature.